pebble-dev/rebble-help/_topic/setup-ios.md

 # Open auth.rebble.io

-On the phone, open a decent browser (like Safari, Chrome, or Firefox), and go to auth.rebble.io.
+On the phone, open a decent browser (like Chrome or Firefox), and go to [auth.rebble.io](https://auth.rebble.io).

 <notmobile>
     <qr url="https://auth.rebble.io" />